-Marialena Marouda’s work is focused primarily on the development of performance exercises, self-invented practices for relating to and for inhabiting spaces.
-The experimentation with walking, listening and storytelling as relational spatial practices forms the basis of her exercises.
+Marouda is interested in performance as a tool for attaining and for sharing an embodied knowledge about the world.
+Her performance practice focuses primarily on relating to and on inhabiting spaces.
+The experimentation with walking, listening and storytelling as relational social and spatial practices forms the basis of her work.